porterjamesj/website/content/hiking/lt23/day13/index.md

 Sure enough, it's Karl and his owner Ryan, who gave me my trail name several days back!
 I haven't seen him since he passed me on top of Killington.
 It's great to see a friendly face up here after some difficult solo miles.
 We catch up quickly.
 He has his tent set up in the clearing near the lifts and invites me to stay and camp with him.
 It's tempting for the great views and the company, but I've already texted Tom and asked him to pick me up at the road.
 As I start the descent, Ryan is taking a photo for a group of local women out on a day hike, hamming it up in his charming, energetic way.
 The scene puts a smile on my face.

 The last couple of miles I'm just plodding along with zero energy.
 I don't even take the 0.1 mile side trail to see Lake Pleid.
-That's a real cost to hiking with such speed and exertion—you don't have the time or energy to appreciate the beauty around you.
+That's a real cost to hiking with such speed and exertion—you sometimes don't have the time or energy to appreciate the beauty around you.

 {{< two_images
       src1="images/tired_face.jpg" caption1="Trying to convey how tired I am."